 Russian invasion of Ukraine

-Russia has launched an invasion of Ukraine.
-The Ministry of Foreign Affairs is closely following Russia's activities and the security situation in Europe.
+On 24 February 2022 Russia launched its illegal full-scale invasion of Ukraine.
 Finland strongly condemns Russia's military action in Ukraine and responds to it as part of the European Union.

 On this page we compile all our news related to the situation and their background.